 Connecting skilled individuals to board and committee opportunities in Allegheny County Libraries.

-For more than a century, libraries have been gathering places for curious people.
-In recent years, the role of libraries in our communities has changed significantly.
-No longer places of “shushes”, today’s library goers borrow tools or cooking equipment, enjoy live readings or music, use a computer or take a tutoring session, meditate, join a book club or participate in a variety of classes.
+Today’s public libraries are gathering places for curious people.
+Library users can borrow tools or cooking equipment, enjoy live readings or music, use a computer or take a tutoring session, meditate, join a book club, or participate in a variety of classes.

 We hope that once you’ve reviewed the information below, you’ll be interested in submitting your own expression of interest.